zalando/postgres-operator/docs/reference/operator_parameters.md

 * **enable_master_load_balancer**
   toggles service type load balancer pointing to the master pod of the cluster.
   Can be overridden by individual cluster settings.
-The default is `true`.
+The default is `false`.

 * **enable_replica_load_balancer**
   toggles service type load balancer pointing to the replica pod of the cluster.
 Can be overridden by individual cluster settings.
+The default is `false`.

+* **enable_public_load_balancer**
+  when using load balancer services they can be internal or public which can be toggled with this option.
 The default is `false`.

 * **custom_service_annotations**
   This key/value map provides a list of annotations that get attached to each